mr3862/edav_comparative_mosaic/comparative_study.md

 section:

 **x:**
-a contingency table in array form, with optional category labels specified in the dimnames(x) attribute, or an object of class “structable”.
+A contingency table in array form, with optional category labels specified in the dimnames(x) attribute, or an object of class “structable”.